Crappie Must-Have Spawn Tips for Best Results

 Do crappie stay in the same place after spawning?

 Often they stay in the same general area, but they usually move a little deeper and begin feeding more actively.
-Post (Incomplete: max_output_tokens)
+Post-spawn fish may hold around nearby cover or along drop-offs.

 Discover more from Life Happens!